 - Virtual Face-To-Face Introductions: As previously mentioned, the reality of working from home means that employees do not have the same opportunities to meet and connect face-to-face organically as they would have in an office setting, while grabbing lunch or bumping into each other at the coffee machine.

+- Check Ins: HR and team managers should always be in close contact with newcomer throughout hiring and onboarding.
 A good practice would be to organize weekly check-ins during the first month, bi-weekly check-ins for the second and third month, and monthly meetings thereafter.

 Below are a few additional practices HR managers can adopt for an uncompromising onboarding experience, even if remote:

 - Tech Upgrades: Leveraging new tools and technology can help in a time where businesses are transitioning all activities online and becoming increasingly reliant on virtual communication.

-Now more than ever, well-thought-out onboarding is especially important for remote employees, given the physical limitations and lack of opportunities to organically bond with peers and integrate within the company culture.
+Well-thought-out onboarding is especially important for remote employees, given the physical limitations and lack of opportunities to organically bond with peers and integrate within the company culture.